dmzoneill/jira-creator/README.md

 rh-issue create spike "Evaluate GraphQL support" --dry-run
 ```

-Use `--edit` to open your `$EDITOR` for inputting the description, and `--dry-run` to print the payload without creating the issue.
+The `--edit` flag opens the issue's description in your `$EDITOR` for editing, and `--dry-run` prints the payload without creating the issue.

-### 🔁 Change Issue Type
+### 🔀 Change Issue Type

-Change the type of an existing issue:
+You can alter the type of an existing issue with the `change` command:

 ```bash
 rh-issue change AAP-12345 story
 ```

-### 🔁 Migrate Issue
+### ➡️ Migrate Issue

-Migrate an issue to another project:
+The `migrate` command allows you to move an issue to a different type:

 ```bash
 rh-issue migrate AAP-54321 story